KUKULCAN

 (seen; see comments) X-Men I#25 (October 1966)

-Kukulcan possesses the conventional powers of the Mayan Gods.
-He has superhuman strength (Class 50 perhaps) and endurance plus mystical abilities enabling him to fly and command ambient elemental energies, such as having control over the air and wind.
-He can also teleport under certain conditions.
+Powers/Abilities: Kukulcan possesses the conventional powers of the Mayan gods.
+He has superhuman strength (perhaps Class 50) and endurance, plus mystical abilities.
+He can command ambient elemental energies, such as having control over the air and wind--by harnessing the power of the sun, he could create a "solar sphere" which enabled him to fly; he can also teleport under certain conditions.

-History: (myth) - Kukulcan was one of the Mayan gods of Ancient Mexico until around 800 AD when the Aztec Empire first began to grow in importance and began assimilating all the smaller races of the Yucatan.
+(Mexican Myth) - Kukulcan was one of the Mayan gods of Ancient Mexico until around 800 AD, when the Aztec Empire first began to grow in importance and began assimilating all the smaller races of the Yucatan.

-(Namora#1 - BTS) - Kukulcan was worshipped by the tribesmen of the Apaco, but they were tricked by the American Jim Derry into obeying a phony statue of Kukulcan given voice by Derry's men so that he could steal their treasures.
-Namora revealed the trick to the Apaco.
+(Namora#1/1 - BTS) - Kukulcan was worshiped by the tribesmen of the lost city of Apaco; but they were tricked by the American Jim Derry into obeying a phony statue of Kukulcan given voice by Derry's men so that he could steal their treasures.
+Namora revealed the trick to the Apaco tribesmen.

-(X-Men I#25, 26-BTS) - Treasure hunter el Tigre found and located the two halves of the Sacred Pendant of Kukulcan (one in the Pyramid of Kukulcan in the Central American jungle, the other at the City Museum in New York).
+(X-Men I#25-26 - BTS) - Treasure hunter el Tigre found and located the two halves of the Sacred Pendant of Kukulcan (one in the Pyramid of Kukulcan in the Central American jungle near San Rico, the other at the City Museum in New York).
 When he joined the two halves together, el Tigre was possessed by and transformed into a reincarnation of Kukulcan.

-COMMENTS: Created by Roy Thomas, Werner Roth, Dick Ayers.
+Comments: Created by Roy Thomas, Werner Roth, and Dick Ayers.

 I also vaguely remember some adventure with Doc Savage and the "Feathered Serpent."
 I'm not sure whether these should be considered in-continuity, even though Doc Savage has crossed over with the MU at a few points.